smart-edge-open/specs/doc/applications/openness_ovc.md

 OpenNESS limits service requests initiated from the cloud to the Edge nodes.
 The Smart City application however sometimes needs to communicate to the offices (for example, to retrieve Edge workloads.)
 As a workaround, the application creates and maintains a secure tunnel to the cloud at the office launch time to facilitate the requests coming from the cloud.

 The deployment script is also rewritten to separate the launch of the services into three networks: cloud, edge and camera.
 Using VM as a launch vehicle, we also have to develop automation scripts to bring up the containers within VM and to establish secure connections to the cloud for registration and service redirection.

+## Open Visual Cloud and OpenNESS Integration as cloud-native

+Integrating the [cloud-native Smart City application](https://github.com/OpenVisualCloud/Smart-City-Sample/blob/master/deployment/kubernetes/README.md) with OpenNESS was a seamless process due to the OpenNESS adoption of Kubernetes standard features such as: Namespaces, Services, DaemonSets and Network Policies.
+In one step, The Smart City application is deployed on the OpenNESS setup based on the reference deployment on vanilla Kubernetes.
+More details on onboarding the cloud-native Smart City application with OpenNESS is covered at the [application onboarding guide](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#onboarding-smart-city-sample-application).

 ## Conclusion